-In Re Marriage of Prosser v.
-Cook
+In Re Marriage of Forester v.
+Forester

 No error in $300 per month for 24 months maintenance award for mid-life marriage lasting relatively short time (8 years).